-I’m not sure why fathers are so influential in this area, but we should see studies like this as a clear call for us to be strategic and proactive about doing our part.
+Fathers are so influential in this area, and we should see studies like this as a clear call for us to be strategic and proactive about doing our part.
 It isn’t easy, and there are no guarantees, but we want to give our children every chance to avoid the hardships that come with teenage sex.

 Create emotional closeness with your children.
 No matter what their ages,this will have great benefits.
 A positive, encouraging relationship builds your child’s self-esteem and he or she will have the confidence to make wise decisions about sex and not get pressured into anything.
 That good relationship will also mean you have more opportunities to talk about specific issues or questions that come up along the way.

 “Emotional closeness” doesn’t come easily for many men.
 But if we put our minds to it, we can learn just about anything, right?
 And this won’t be as challenging or uncomfortable as it might sound.

 Start simple.
 Send your child texts or write notes to affirm, challenge, or just to say “I’m thinking about you.”
 Or share something that happened to you.
 Don’t go long; just use a sentence here and there.
 Send something positive at any time to brighten up his or her day.